 The emulator is delivered with everything (probes, TEB, adapters etc.) needed to start emulating the devices.
-To configure the emulator to emulate different ST7 subfamily devices, the active probe for the ST7 EMU3 can be changed and the ST7EMU3 probe is designed for easy interchange of TEBs (Target Emulation Board).
+To configure the emulator to emulate different ST7 subfamily devices, the active probe for ferent ST7 subfamily devices, the active probe for the ST7 EMU3 can be changed and the ST7EMU3 probe is designed for easy interchange of TEBs (Target Emulation Board).
 See Table 27 for more details.

-14.3.1 Socket and Emulator Adapter Information
+13.3.1 Socket and Emulator Adapter Information